wp-plugins/ultimate-sidewiki-blocker/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Final Updates and test up to 2.9 version

+= 1.2.2.1 =
+* Updates and test up to 2.9 version

 = 1.2.2 =
-* Updates and test upt to 2.8.6 version
+* Updates and test up to 2.8.6 version

 = 1.2.1 =
 * Updates to the comments and cleanup/tweaks to the code